 It’s the equivalent of every human being absolutely needing a pair of Reebok basketball shoes to walk on our Reeboky streets, and every single person wearing a pair.
 It’d be the Hunger Games for a Reebok-dominated world.
 Now imagine you can’t even walk down the streets from place to place with any other pair of shoes without falling flat on your face, and every pair costing $5,000, and you get the picture of what’s really going on here.

-All that’s really missing from this equation is charging an honest $5 dollars so everyone can afford it, instead of $1000 that only the government and giant companies are overly-eager to buy.
+All that’s really missing from this equation is charging an honest $5 dollars so everyone can afford it, instead of the $1000 that only the government and giant companies are overly-eager to buy, and even small-businesses have to really look at being able to justify.

 If you want to over-value your product and over-price it for 99% of the world, and then fight them on piracy, you will yourself be in the hands of the 1% only, and valued only by the 1%, and hated by the other 99%, and not touched by the other 99%.